mdjones/EmHonaiseDaisySP/projects/2CQ/README.md

 * Root knob: Select the scales root note
 * Octave knob: Select the scales octave
 * Sparse knob: Select the sparcity of the scale
 * V/OCT.
-IN: Channel V/OCT. input
+IN: Channel V/OCT. input.
+Voltage outside of the 0-5 V will be ignored.
 * Gate IN: Gate ins for each channel.
 * Gate OUT: Gate out for each channel.
 If there is now gate input a gate will be emitted if the note changes.
 Otherwise a gate will be emitted whenever an